drduh/YubiKey-Guide/README.md

 To add an identity after creating and backing up a YubiKey, first add the identity to the Certify key, and then reset YubiKey and use `keytocard` to move the Subkeys to the card again.

-To add another identity to your GPG key, follow the same process as generating keys: boot to a secure environment, install required software and disconnect networking.
+Follow the same process as generating keys: boot to a secure environment, install required software and disconnect networking.

 Connect the portable storage device with the Certify key and identify the disk label: